ovh/pulumi-ovh/UPGRADE-PROVIDER.md

   - Assign Issues
 ```

-Add new TF resources in `provider/resources.go` file and execute the command again and again.
+* Add new TF resources in `provider/resources.go` file and execute the command again and again.

-A new Pull Request will be created at this step.
+* A new Pull Request will be created at this step.

+* After approving and merging the PR, create a new tag and push it.
+A GH action will run and push the packages.